 - Loss of volume due to the decreasing collagen production

 The loss of collagen production is a natural part of the aging process.
 Tone, texture, and pigmentation all improve with this combination of microneedling and PRP.

-There is an increasing use of Eclipse PRP for helping patients with thinning hair to stimulate renewed natural hair growth, although at Signature currently, this is a secondary use of the Eclipse PRP procedure.
+This is especially useful for patients with thinning hair, although at Signature currently, this is a secondary use of the Eclipse PRP procedure.

 How Does Eclipse PRP Treatment Work?

 The process begins by taking a small amount of blood, an amount similar to a blood test.
 We place the blood in a centrifuge to separate out the different components, dividing the red and white blood cells from the plasma (the clear fluid that makes blood liquid) and the platelets.
 By removing the blood cells, the remaining plasma liquid has four times the normal number of platelets, hence the term “platelet-rich” plasma.
 This process only takes a few minutes.
 Next we use the Eclipse Micropen and its 12 microscopic needles to create thousands of microscopic channels through the epidermis layer of your skin, injecting the PRP back into the area.
 The combination of the micro-wounds/channels and the PRP creates a rich healing environment where the skin actively rebuilds itself.

 Microneedling alone triggers a wound response from the body, supplying new collagen and elastin to the “wounded” area to repair the damage.
 Of course, the damage is microscopic and heals almost immediately.
 When the PRP is introduced along with microneedling, the healing platelets create a rich fibrin mesh that further induces collagen production.
 The PRP simply amplifies the overall healing process, as that is the role platelets play in the body.

 The entire process takes usually around 20 to 30 minutes, depending on the areas being treated.